SuikoAkari/ArkFieldPS/README.md

 ## Installation Steps

-1. Install [MongoDB](https://www.mongodb.com/try/download/community) and [Fiddler Classic](https://www.telerik.com/fiddler/fiddler-classic) if you don't have them already
+1. Install [.NET SDK](https://dotnet.microsoft.com/en-us/download) (8.0.12 is recommended), [MongoDB](https://www.mongodb.com/try/download/community) and [Fiddler Classic](https://www.telerik.com/fiddler/fiddler-classic) OR [mitmproxy](https://mitmproxy.org/) if you don't have them already
+   * When installing *Fiddler Classic*, make sure to **enable** "Decrypt HTTPS traffic" and **install** the certificate!
+   * You have to enable two features via Tools (top left in menubar) -> Options -> HTTPS -> Check "Capture HTTPS CONNECTs" and "Decrypt HTTPS traffic".
+You can also re-install the certificate via Actions (right next to "Capture HTTPS CONNECTs") -> Trust Root Certificate and press "Yes"
 2. Download the [precompiled build](https://github.com/SuikoAkari/EndFieldPS/releases/latest) or build it by yourself
 3. Put the `Json` and `TableCfg` folders inside the `EndFieldPS.exe` folder (you can download a copy [here](https://github.com/PotRooms/EndFieldData/tree/main))
 4. Run the server (`EndFieldPS.exe`)
 5. Overwrite the `C:\Users\<YourUserName>\Documents\Fiddler2\Scripts\CustomRules.js` script (or backup the default one and create a new file with the same name) with the following script:
-    * You can also run Fiddler Classic, go to `Rules -> Customize Rules` (CTRL + R) and save it, or by selecting the *FiddlerScript* tab
+    * You can also run *Fiddler Classic*, go to `Rules -> Customize Rules` (CTRL + R) and save it, or by selecting the *FiddlerScript* tab

     ```javascript
     import System;